 Two cadastral survey datasets (CSDs) will be selected for field audit from a list of CSDs submitted by the firm within the preceding 12 months.
 The audit will include evaluating the field evidence, testing survey dimensions and testing the adequacy of connection to existing survey reference or boundary marks, including the definition.

-A full CSD check will also be completed with results from the field and CSD checks being recorded in the Table of Audit Items.
+A full CSD check will also be completed with results from the field and CSD checks being recorded in the Table of Audit Items (DOT 139KB).

 Field audit point scoring